 What Are Unnatural Links?

-Firstly, we need to address the biggest cause of getting a Google penalty which is presenting what this search engine deems as unnatural links in your content.
+We need to address the biggest cause of getting a Google penalty which is presenting what this search engine deems as unnatural links in your content.

 Link building can be a great way to increase traffic to your site and improve your ranking in search engine results.
-This is a way to connect your content with other websites in the same niche, increasing your relevance and authority on specific subjects.
+This is a way to connect your content with other websites in the same niche, increasing your relevance and authority on exact subjects.

 However, some links can have the opposite effect on your website and lead to you getting a Google penalty.
 These are unnatural links that are seen as misleading or manipulative by Google.